Introducing VMware Horizon 6 Cloud Pod Architecture

-On behalf of everyone in the End-User-Computing (EUC) team at VMware, I’m proud to introduce you to a brand new capability of VMware Horizon 6: Cloud Pod Architecture.
+On behalf of everyone in the VMware End-User Computing team, I’m proud to introduce you to a brand new capability in VMware Horizon 6: Cloud Pod Architecture.

 - Centrally and securely manage virtual desktops spread out across multiple locations

 - Balance load across multiple data centers separated by distance